DanWahlin/Angular-Forms/README.md

-# Angular 2 Forms
+# Angular/TypeScript Forms

-This code sample demonstrates how Angular 2 template-driven forms and model-driven forms can be created and used.
+This code sample demonstrates how Angular 2 template-driven forms and reactive forms can be created and used.

 ## Running the Application